davespan/BNB-Z2H-Homeworks/Week 1/Day 3/Homework 3 Solution.md

 - **stateMutability**: The state mutability of the function, which can be `pure`, `view`, `payable`, or `nonpayable`.
 - **type**: The type of function, which can be `function`, `constructor`, `fallback`, or `receive`.
 In this case, both functions are of type `function`.

-This bit of the JSON array specifies the `retrieve` function:
+This field of the JSON array specifies the `retrieve` function:

 ```json
 {